Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Introduction

+The Birg{\'e}--Le Cam testing theory \cite {birge1984tests,le1986asymptotic} for the Hellinger metric is commonly used in Bayesian asymptotics \cite{ghosal2000convergence} to separate points in the parameter space.
+However, generalization of the testing argument to other norms has been relatively unexplored.
+A notable exception is \cite{gine2011rates} who advocated the use of concentration inequalities based on empirical process techniques to derive tests in the $L_r$ metric in a nonparametric function estimation context.
+See also \cite{ray2013inverse} for an usage of concentration bounds for centered linear estimators in the context of test construction in Bayesian inverse problems.
+In the setting of large covariance estimation in \emph{operator norm}, we construct tests inspired by results from the nonasymptotic theory of random matrices, which might be of independent interest in related settings.

+Finally, we use Fano's lemma to derive the \emph{minimax rate} of convergence for the class of covariance matrices considered in this paper and show that the posterior indeed convergences at the minimax rate up to a $\sqrt{\log n}$ term.

+There is a sizeable literature studying asymptotic properties of various aspects of factor analysis, including consistent estimation of factor loadings and latent factors \cite{bai2003inferential} and the number of factors \cite {bai2002determining,lam2011factor}.
+Fan, Fan and Lv [19] studied rates of convergence of high-dimensional covariance estimates based on factor models, with~\cite{fan2011high} extending their results to approximate factor models that allow nondiagonal $\Omega$ in~\eqref {eq:factor_decomp}.
+This work assumes that the factor scores $\eta_i$ are known, while we consider the fundamentally different setting in which the factor scores are unknown while also studying concentration of a Bayesian posterior instead of convergence of a point estimate.

 The rest of the paper is organized as follows.
-After setting up the basic notations and definitions in Section \ref{sec:prelim}, we present the main results of this paper in Section \ref{sec:main_res}.
-In Section \ref{sec:disc}, we discuss and provide guidelines for prior elicitation based on the theoretical results.
-Section \ref{sec:aux} develops a number of auxiliary results of independent interest that are used to prove the main results in Section \ref{sec:main_pf}.
-The proof of some technical lemmas are given in an Appendix.
+After setting up the basic notation and definitions in Section~\ref{sec:prelim}, we state our assumptions and their implications in Section~\ref{sec:ASS}.
+In Section~\ref{sec:prior}, we discuss our prior distributions.
+The main results of this paper are stated in Section~\ref{sec:main_res}.
+Section~\ref{sec:sims} contains some numerical simulations.
+In Section~\ref{sec:disc}, we prove a number of concentration bounds for the shrinkage prior introduced in Section~\ref{sec:prior}, while in Section~\ref{sec:test}, we elucidate our test construction.
+These results are used to prove the main results in Section~\ref{sec:main_pf}.
+Proof of some technical lemmas are given in a supporting document.